lisa-lumos/Snowflake/reference/01-sql-cmd-ref.md

 -- The DDL statement then runs in its own transaction.
 -- The next statement after the DDL statement starts a new transaction.

+-- For compatibility with other databases, Snowflake provides constraint properties.
+-- Note, they are not enforced or maintained by Snowflake.
+-- except the "not null" constraint create table ... constraint ...;

+alter table ...;
+-- rename table
+-- alter/add/drop/rename col
+-- set table properties, such as clustering, copy options, add masking policy, search optimization, ...
+-- set/unset tag, add/drop row access policy

 ```